kevinmatthes/routines/uninstallation/README.md

 --
 ------------------------------------------------------------------------------->

-# `./installation/`
+# `./uninstallation/`

 ## Description

-This directory provides different default build instructions in order to install software or libraries, for instance.
+This directory provides different default build instructions in order to uninstall software or libraries, for instance.

 At the moment, there is no such routine, yet.